GeoscienceAustralia/hazimp/docs/aggregate.rst

     'structural': 'mean', 'min', 'max'
     'contents': 'mean', 'min', 'max'

-If :ref:`permutation` of the exposure is performed, then the corresponding '_max' field can also be included in the aggregation::
+If :ref:`permutation <permutation>` of the exposure is performed, then the corresponding '_max' field can also be included in the aggregation::

     'structural_max': 'mean', 'min', 'max'